JardaniWorld/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-This code prints all the elements of a dlistint_t list
+This code returns the number of elements in a linked dlistint_t list